-

 • Check the specific migration limits (SML) imposed by European regulations

-• Ensuring consumer safety from potentially toxic or endocrine-disrupting substances
+• Ensuring consumer safety in the face of potentially toxic or endocrine-disrupting substances

 • Anticipate the requirements of quality audits, distributors or health authorities

-• Document mandatory Declarations of Conformity (DoC) for food materials and objects
+• Documenting mandatory Declarations of Conformity (DoCs) for food materials and articles

 Available analytical methods

-The analysis is carried out by combining a standardized extraction on simulant (ethanol, acetic acid, vegetable oil, etc.) with a targeted dosage technique:
+The analysis is performed by combining a standardized extraction on a simulant (ethanol, acetic acid, vegetable oil, etc.) with a targeted assay technique:

-• GC-MS (gas chromatography-mass spectrometry): for volatile organic compounds
+• GC-MS (gas chromatography coupled with mass spectrometry): for volatile organic compounds

 • LC-MS (liquid chromatography coupled with mass spectrometry): for thermosensitive or polar compounds